Chart Color Schemes

 Population growth drivers in Newport are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Nov 2025, Newport's population is estimated at around 13,974.
-This reflects an increase from the 2021 Census figure of 13,658 people, a rise of 316 individuals (2.3%).
-The change was inferred from AreaSearch's resident population estimate of 13,792 following examination of ABS ERP data release in June 2024 and an additional 137 validated new addresses since the Census date.
-This results in a density ratio of 2,789 persons per square kilometer, placing Newport in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade (2015-2025), Newport has demonstrated resilient growth patterns with a compound annual growth rate of 1.2%, outpacing its SA3 area.
-Population growth was primarily driven by overseas migration, contributing approximately 62.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Newport's population is estimated at around 16,039 as of Feb 2026.
+This reflects an increase of 2,381 people (17.4%) since the 2021 Census, which reported a population of 13,658 people.
+The change is inferred from the resident population of 14,586 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 142 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,201 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Newport's 17.4% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends project an above median population growth, with Newport expected to grow by 3,324 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 28.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Moving forward with demographic trends, an above median population growth of Australian statistical areas is projected, with the suburb expected to grow by 3,340 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.6% in total over the 17 years.

 Frequently Asked Questions - Population